yeeterxx/Python_projects/README.md

 ## 2) Library management system:

--implemented the system as a practise for oop
+- implemented the system as a practise for oop
--asks user for required task and performs it as necessary
+- asks user for required task and performs it as necessary